 Prepare lunches (and breakfasts) ahead of time so mornings are as calm as possible.
+(Think about freezer meals and use your crockpot for dinner options, too.)
 Keep the backpack by the front door, have clothes laid out, and take time to talk to your oldest about her thoughts on the day ahead.

 Once you find a good schedule, stick with it.

 Labor will happen wherever and whenever.
 This means that you need to have plans and back-up plans.
 Your older child needs to have a trusted family member or friend of the family to pick them up from school if you are unable.
 Make sure this person is registered with the school so no issues arise in the moment.